Comment on "Quantum transport with electronic relaxation in electrodes: Landauer-type formulas derived from the driven Liouville-von Neumann approach" [The Journal of Chemical Physics 153, 044103 (2020)]

-Equation~\eqref{eq:Curr_NI_PC} is already more general than Chiang and Hsu's results for two examples, their Eqs.~(13) and (30), in two important ways: It applies to arbitrary non-interacting junctions/systems $\qs$ instead of two specific examples (but still requires identical reservoirs, both in system-reservoir coupling and in density of states) and allows for arbitrary, inhomogeneous $\gamma_k$'s.
-We generalize further in the companion article~\cite{zwolak_analytic_2020}.
+Equation~\eqref{eq:Curr_NI_PC} yields Chiang and Hsu's results for their two examples, their Eqs.~(13) and (30), after some simple manipulation.
+However, it applies to arbitrary non-interacting junctions/systems $\qs$ instead of two specific examples (but still requires identical reservoirs, both in system-reservoir coupling and in density of states) and allows for arbitrary, inhomogeneous $\gamma_k$'s.
+We generalize further in a companion article~\cite{zwolak_analytic_2020}.

 Moreover, Chiang and Hsu's claim that, ``there is no mathematical proof that the steady-state current of the DLvN approach is equivalent to the Landauer current," is incorrect.
 Already, in Ref.~\onlinecite{gruss_landauers_2016}, we showed the equivalence between the DLvN and the Landauer expression as $\gamma_k \to 0$ for {\em all} non-interacting systems~\footnote{Similarly, the Meir-Wingreen formula holds as $\gamma_k \to 0$.}.
 It relies only on noting that the quantities $\tilde{f}_k^{\ql(\qr)}=f_{\ql(\qr)}(\omega_k)$ are approximately equal to $f_{\ql(\qr)}(\omega)$ when weighted by the Lorentzian spectral density of a single reservoir mode at $\omega_k$.
 That is, in the weighted spectral density, for a single mode with relaxed but otherwise isolated $g_k^{r(a)}$, we have